 It seems simple, but if the most important military scientific structure in the world is still there 120 years after Tesla, there must be a reason.

 And it's all "structural".
 Conversion efficiency is still a huge challenge.
-Systems of this type end up having a monstrous dispersion, which multiplies by the number of "nodes" of a hypothetical internet of energy.
+Systems of this type end up having a monstrous dispersion, which multiplies by how many "nodes" there are in a hypothetical energy internet.

 That's what challenges are for

-DARPA plans to reduce dispersion with these unmanned airplanes that would act as "relays" in the sky to transport energy in a more effective and targeted way.
+DARPA plans to reduce dispersion with these unmanned aircraft that would act as "relays" in the sky to transport energy in a more effective and targeted way.

-History shows us how man has always tried to improve the systems of transmission and distribution of goods and energy.
-The roads of Ancient Rome, then the railways, then the refueling in flight and the other systems we know.
-"Dematerializing" the energy is the next challenge.
+History shows us how man has always tried to improve the transmission and distribution systems of goods and energy.
+The roads of Ancient Rome, then the railways, then in-flight refueling and the other systems we know.
+“Dematerializing” energy is the next challenge.